wavemotion-dave/SugarDS/readme.md

 Version History :
 -----------------------
+Version 1.0 - 08-Jun-2025 by wavemotion-dave
+* Improved Z80 / CRTC timing so more games run more correctly.
+* Improved Mode 2 rendering so it's a little better positioned 'compressed' on the DS screen.
+* Improved default key mapping that maps Y button to Joystick Fire 2 (used by many homebrews).
+* Lots of small cleanups and commenting of the code.

 Version 0.9 - 08-Jun-2025 by wavemotion-dave
 * Fix disk write-back so it doesn't potentially corrupt a .dsk file!
 Sorry about that.